Last Updated on November 22, 2023

 Individuals with notch stenosis have a higher risk of noncontact ACL injuries.

-Cleats on artificial turf are known to be associated with higher incidence of ACL injuries.
+Cleats on artificial turf are known to be associated with a higher incidence of ACL injuries.

 Clinical Presentation of Anterior Cruciate Ligament Injury

 In case of acute non-contact injury, the patient may report a popping sound.
 Often hemarthrosis develops [70%].
 Usually, the patients are unable to return to play due to pain, swelling, and instability or giving way of the knee.

-Contact injuries are generally part of larger injury profile and are associated with other ligamentous and meniscal injuries.
+Contact injuries are generally part of a larger injury profile and are associated with other ligamentous and meniscal injuries.

 In chronic cases, the patient may seek consultation because of the instability of the knee experienced.
 The patient may report knee giving way or wobbliness of the knee, especially when walking on rough surfaces.

 In acute cases, the examination may be very limited due to pain, apprehension and guarding by the patient.